 If you are experiencing whiplash injury in Portland, do not worry, we’ll walk you through all that is there to know about whiplash injury.

-If you’re in pain following an automobile accident, consult Laurelhurst Chiropractic in Portland, Oregon, to make sure your body is on the right path to healing.
-Dr. Phil McCary offers years of experience in therapies to stimulate full-body healing and long-term wellness following the trauma of an accident.
+If you’re in pain following an automobile accident, consult a chiropractor in Portland to make sure your body is on the right path to healing.
+Dr. Phil McCary at Laurelhurst Chiropractic offers years of experience in therapies to stimulate full-body healing and long-term wellness following the trauma of an accident.
 If you have pain, stiffness, or other injury symptoms following a car wreck, call the office or use the online booking agent to schedule an appointment and receive treatment today.